-Hellgate: London is a 3rd-person dungeon crawler with randomly generated areas.
-Hellgate gives

-  players access to a wide arsenal of futuristic weaponry, including machine guns, rocket launchers,

-  and sniper rifles, in addition to the usual assortment of swords, magic, and minion summoning, to

-  utilize to free London from the grasp of Satan.
+Hellgate: London is a first-person/3rd-person hybrid dungeon crawler with randomly generated areas.
+Hellgate gives players access to a wide arsenal of futuristic weaponry, including machine guns, rocket launchers, and sniper rifles, in addition to the usual assortment of swords, magic, and minion summoning, to utilize to free London from the grasp of Satan.

-  The game was developed by Flagship Studios, a company founded by Bill Roper, Max and Erich Schaefer,

-  and David Brevik which were the core executive team from Blizzard North, the company that produced

-  the original Diablo game.
+The game was developed by Flagship Studios, a company founded by Bill Roper, Max and Erich Schaefer, and David Brevik which were the core executive team from Blizzard North, the company that produced the original Diablo game.

 - Cabalist: the modern version of the mage

 - Hunter: the ranger

 Each of these classes could evolve into a further specialized class that introduces additional skills and bonuses.

 The game could be played in either 3rd-person view for all classes or first-person view for the Cabalist and Hunter classes.
 The game consists of 6 major areas to play (acts in the game) and each act takes more than 20 hours to complete.

 The battleground of the game is London, both underground and in the streets of London.
 Well-known metro stations act as safe areas in which the character can pick up missions.
 The player has then to travel through the tubes to other stations or street level to accomplish these quests that most of the time consists of 'slay x monsters' or 'pick up x at y'.